Achievable logoAchievable logo

 Δx=nb−a

-1. On each subinterval, choose a point xk to evaluate the function (which will vary depending on the type of Riemann sum being evaluated).
+1. On each subinterval, choose a point xk to evaluate the function (this choice depends on which type of Riemann sum you’re using).

 3. Add the areas together.